imperialCHEPI/healthgps/architecture.md

 # Simulation Engine

 The *simulation engine* is responsible for managing the simulation clock, events scheduling and simulation execution order.
-The Health GPS engine is based on the *Discrete Event System Specification* (DEVS) and provided by the [ADEVS][adevs] library.
+The Health GPS engine is based on the *Discrete Event System Specification* ([DEVS][devs]) and provided by the [ADEVS][adevs] library.
 DEVS formalism is a system-theoretic concept that represents inputs, states, and outputs, like a *state machine*, but with the critical addition of a time-advance function.
-This combination enables DEVS models to represent discrete event systems, as well as hybrids with continuous components in a straightforward manner ([Zeigle and Muzy][devs]).
+This combination enables DEVS models to represent discrete event systems, agent-based systems as well as hybrids with continuous components in a straightforward manner.
 Health GPS describes a discrete event dynamic system, which can be advantageously represented as DEVS models for greater generality, clarity, and flexibility.

 The DEVS model has been abstracted behind the `Simulation` base class, which defines the Health GPS simulation engine shown below, it adds extensions to support this specific workflow, and stores the `SimulationDefinition` data structure containing the minimum information required to create a simulation.
 The pseudorandom number generator functionality required by the model is defined by the `RandomBitGenerator` interface, algorithms for generating sequence of numbers can be implemented and easily used by the simulation engine at runtime.